agda/fix-whitespace/README.md

    Override the project configuration `fix-whitespace.yaml`.

+*  `--tab=TABSIZE`

+   Expand tab characters to TABSIZE (default: 8) many spaces.
+   Keep tabs if 0 is given as TABSIZE.  _(Option available since 0.0.9.)_

 *  `--check`

    With `--check` the program does not change any files, it just checks if any files would have been changed.
-   In this case it returns with a non-zero exit code.
+   In the latter case, it returns with a non-zero exit code.

 For an example configuration file see [the one of Agda](https://github.com/agda/agda/blob/f9a181685397517b5d14943ca88a1c0acacc2075/fix-whitespace.yaml).